Please read and agree to the Interlibrary Loan Terms and Conditions before placing your request.

 - The postal service.
 All requests must go through the postal service, and mail is sometimes lost or misdirected.

 How long may I keep the loaned item?

 The owning library determines the due date on your item.
 We also need to allow for mailing time to return the item to them before their deadline.
 Please disregard any dates listed in the book.
-Your due date is on the blue or pink band attached to your item.
+Your due date is on the book strap attached to your item.